 - Feelings of depression

 - Trouble with walking, talking, or any type of physical movement

 While these symptoms are more closely linked to Alzheimer’s, certain forms of dementia may mimic a lot of those symptoms.
 For example, Parkinson’s disease can cause impaired posture and loss of unconscious movements and balance.
 These symptoms can be prevelant in the later stages of Alzheimer’s as well.
 You can find another example of overlapping symptoms in vascular dementia.
 Some of the most common signs of this form of dementia are confusion and disorientation, which can indicate Alzheimer’s as well.

 What are the differences between dementia and Alzheimer’s treatment options?

 While neither dementia nor Alzheimer’s have a cure, there are several ways to manage some of the symptoms associated with each.
 Some treatment options include:

 - Occupational therapy

 - Alternative medicines

-If you any questions about dementia or Alzheimer’s and you need information on finding the right care center for one of your family members, call our office in Houston, TX, at (832) 981-7977.
+If you any questions about dementia or Alzheimer’s and you need information on finding the right care center for one of your family members, call our office in Texas, at (866) 981-7977.